What Drugs Are Sulfa Drugs?

 Drugs containing sulfa are used to treat several different health conditions, including eye infections and rheumatoid arthritis (RA).
-These types of drugs, which are also known as sulfonamides, and include antibiotics and other types of drugs.
-Allergic reactions to sulfa can occur, incidentally they occur most often with antibiotics.
+These types of drugs, which are also known as sulfonamides, include antibiotics and other types of drugs.
+Allergic reactions to sulfa can occur, incidentally, they occur most often with antibiotics.

 What Are Sulfa Allergies?

 Sulfa allergies are caused by medications containing sulfonamides, and symptoms can range from skin rashes and itching to more severe reactions like anaphylaxis.
 Allergic reactions to medications that contain sulfa are the result of a hypersensitivity reaction in which the body’s immune system mistakenly identifies the medication as a threat.

 The symptoms can be triggered by medications containing sulfa, or even by medications that share a similar chemical structure.
 Therefore, it is important for your doctor to know about any medications you may have taken in the past that contain sulfonamides, so they can be aware of any potential risks before prescribing medications for you in the future.

 Additionally, if you do experience an allergic reaction after taking sulfa medications, it is important to seek immediate medical attention.
 In some cases, you may wish to consult with an experienced attorney to help get compensation from pharmaceutical manufacturers who may have failed to provide adequate warnings or information regarding potential adverse reactions associated with their products.

 Below is a list of symptoms commonly experienced by those who have an allergy to sulfa drugs: